fl2on/GPT-Chat-Extension/README.md

 ## Documentation

-- Go to the OpenAI API page on RapidAPI https://rapidapi.com/openai-api-openai-api-default/api/openai80/.
+- Go to the OpenAI API page on [RapidAPI](https://rapidapi.com/openai-api-openai-api-default/api/openai80/).
 - Click the "Subscribe to Test" button.
 - Select the free "Free" plan and click "Subscribe".
 - Follow the instructions to sign up for RapidAPI or log in if you already have an account.